micmejia/bible-dump/AMPC/Mark/Mark 4.md

-He did not tell them anything without a parable; but privately to His disciples ([^o]those who were peculiarly His own) He explained everything [fully].
+He did not tell them anything without a parable; but privately to His disciples (those who were peculiarly His own) He explained everything [fully].